erwanm/lbd-contrast/README.md

 - The code is available at https://github.com/erwanm/lbd-contrast
 - The corresponding user interface tool can be accessed at https://brainmend.adaptcentre.ie/

 This repository contains a library of R functions to manipulate the data, apply the new contrast methods described in the paper and evaluate the results.
-It requires some preprocessed data which can be obtained either by downloading the dataset used in the paper **TODO link** or by running the full preprocessing.
+It requires some preprocessed data which can be obtained either by downloading [the dataset used in the paper](https://zenodo.org/record/4895190) or by running the full preprocessing.

 A step by step documentation is provided in the form of two [R Markdown](https://rmarkdown.rstudio.com/) documents: